aviv211/aivivs26/README.md

 # 2 truth and 1 lie

-I'm korean
+I'm korean,
-I love kdaramas and Kpops
+I love kdaramas and Kpops,
 I eat a lot